MrQR-me/docs/FormBuilder/SampleForms.md

 * Milage Tracker
 * At the Scene Collision Report Form

-If you think of a form that may be useful as a template please contact us by clicking
+If you think of a Form template that may be useful, please contact us by clicking
 <a href="mailto:help@mrqr.me?subject=Form%20Template%20Request&body=Form%20Template%20Request" ><img width="70" alt="image" src="https://docs.mrqr.me/assets/images/logo.png"></a>

 [Back to Top](https://docs.mrqr.me/FormBuilder/SampleForms/)